sapegin/washingcode-book/manuscript/160_Footer.md

 If you liked the book, I’ll appreciate your review!
 I’ve spent many hours writing and editing it, and your review will help to make it more visible to others and help me continue improving it.

-Until the book is final and available on Amazon, and so on, please send me your review at [artem@sapegin.ru](mailto:artem@sapegin.ru).
+Until the book is finished and available on Amazon, please send me your review at [artem@sapegin.ru](mailto:artem@sapegin.ru).

 ## Got feedback?

 This book is full of opinions, and I don’t expect you’ll agree with them all.
-That’s expected and it was never my goal to convince my readers that my opinions are the only right ones.
-I wanted to make my readers think of certain things and start a dialogue.
+That’s expected, and my goal was never to convince readers that my opinions are the only right ones.
+My desire was to make my readers think of certain things and start a dialogue.

 Let me know what you think at [artem@sapegin.ru](mailto:artem@sapegin.ru).

 ## Found an issue?

 I’ve tried my best to check all the facts, fix all the typos, and test all the examples in the book, but I’m sure I missed many.
-If you spot anything fishy, please [file an issue on GitHub](https://github.com/sapegin/washingcode-book/issues) or write me at [artem@sapegin.ru](mailto:artem@sapegin.ru).
+If you spot anything fishy, please [file an issue on GitHub](https://github.com/sapegin/washingcode-book/issues) or write to me at [artem@sapegin.ru](mailto:artem@sapegin.ru).